CAMPAIGN

 • If your space has transom windows above the storefront, they cannot be covered by a coil hood or awning.
 (See image below)

-Submit plans and documents to the SF Department of Building Inspection (DBI).
+Visit the Permit Center at 49 South Van Ness to submit plans and documents.
+Most security gates can be processed as Over-the-Counter permits.
 Plans for your security gate will need to be prepared by a licensed contractor or design professional.

 Legalize your existing, unpermitted security gate

-You may be able to legalize your existing security gate, even if it doesn't meet transparency requirements, if:
+You may be able to legalize your existing security gate if:

-• The security gate is only used when the business is not open to the public
+• The security gate is only used when the business is closed to the public

 Partner agencies